vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 VirtualBox
 ^^^^^^^^^^

-  Please download the virtualbox from `here <https://www.virtualbox.org/wiki/Downloads>`_, and reference `this article <https://www.virtualbox.org/manual/ch02.html>`__ on how to install it on your machine.
+  Please download the VirtualBox from `here <https://www.virtualbox.org/wiki/Downloads>`_, and reference `this article <https://www.virtualbox.org/manual/ch02.html>`__ on how to install it on your machine.